biolink/biolink-model/docs/ModelOrganismDatabase.md

  * [Genotype](Genotype.md) - An information content entity that describes a genome by specifying the total variation in genomic sequence and/or gene expression, relative to some established background
  * [InformationContentEntityToNamedThingAssociation](InformationContentEntityToNamedThingAssociation.md) - association between a named thing and a information content entity where the specific context of the relationship between that named thing and the publication is unknown.
 For example, model organisms databases often capture the knowledge that a gene is found in a journal article, but not specifically the context in which that gene was documented in the article.
 In these cases, this association with the accompanying predicate 'mentions' could be used.
 Conversely, for more specific associations (like 'gene to disease association', the publication should be captured as an edge property).
  * [LifeStage](LifeStage.md) - A stage of development or growth of an organism, including post-natal adult stages
+ * [MacromolecularComplex](MacromolecularComplex.md) - A stable assembly of two or more macromolecules, i.e. proteins, nucleic acids, carbohydrates or lipids, in which at least one component is a protein and the constituent parts function together.
  * [MicroRNA](MicroRNA.md)
  * [NucleicAcidEntity](NucleicAcidEntity.md) - A nucleic acid entity is a molecular entity characterized by availability in gene databases of nucleotide-based sequence representations of its precise sequence; for convenience of representation, partial sequences of various kinds are included.
  * [OrganismTaxon](OrganismTaxon.md) - A classification of a set of organisms.
 Example instances: NCBITaxon:9606 (Homo sapiens), NCBITaxon:2 (Bacteria).
 Can also be used to represent strains or subspecies.